Theradox/AutCards/README.md

   1. Place your Google `client-id`, `client-secret` and set ddl-auto to CREATE in the `application.properties` file
   2. Create MySQL table `autcards`
   3. Run the App

+**Note**: Because of github's blockage of putting `client-id` and `client-secret` in a public repository, they must be added manually when you clone the project